Search by category, archive or keyword

 If a loved one shows signs of NPD, it’s important to seek out a diagnosis from a mental health professional.
 It’s especially critical if the person also has a substance abuse problem.

-Because one of the hallmarks of NPD is that the person is in denial that they have a problem, the typical treatment approaches for drug and alcohol addiction may not be as effective, because it requires a person to first admit that they’re addicted and need to change.
+One of the hallmarks of NPD is that the person is in denial that they have a problem.
+The typical treatment approaches for drug and alcohol addiction may not be as effective because it requires a person first to admit that they’re addicted and need to change.